Toddthegod1/PaddleWars/README.md

 # PaddleWars
-A game based on Table Tennis
+A game based on Pong but harder